 Pupils use the local wider community to further develop their skills outside of the school environment.
 The high number of staff support all pupils to access off-site learning activities.

-Our 16 – 19 year old students are based in a bungalow in the community where they focus on developing their independence skills, including shopping, cooking and where appropriate using public transport.
+Our 16 – 19 year old students are based off-site in the community where they focus on developing their independence skills, including shopping, cooking and where appropriate using public transport.
 Most older students access the ASDAN accreditation system; work related learning; residential educational visits; college placements.

 A representative from each class attends the School Council, they make suggestions about how to improve the school and they are involved with teacher interviews.

-The last Ofsted inspection in March 2012 assessed the behaviour of our pupils as ‘outstanding.’
+The last Ofsted inspection assessed the behaviour of our pupils as ‘outstanding.’
 A variety of strategies are used to support pupils to learn to manage their behaviour successfully.
-We have achieved level 2 in the Unicef Rights, Respect and Responsibility award which has established an ethos where everyone respects others and takes responsibility for their own choices.
+We have achieved Gold level in the Unicef Rights Respecting award which has established an ethos where everyone respects others and takes responsibility for their own choices.

 We have achieved the Healthy Schools Award and learning to make healthy choices is a high priority.